The Best Light for Studying: 5 Tips

 2. Choose the right color temperature.

 When natural light isn’t readily available, you will need to turn to artificial solutions.
-The key is to choose a color temperature which will mimic natural lighting as much as possible.
+The key is to choose the best light color for studying—one that will mimic natural lighting as much as possible.
 While many people think of sunlight as yellow so it should be a warmer temperature lamp, natural sunlight is actually closer to the cool scale of white to bluish white.
 A good choice would be to opt for a Kelvin scale of around 4000-4500K for a solution similar to natural sunlight.

 3. Use layers of lighting.